 Can I receive research experience credit for participating in research studies conducted elsewhere?

-You can only receive credit for participating in research studies posted in https://txstatecj.sona-systems.com.
+You can only receive credit for participating in research studies posted in the semester for which you are enrolled via the TXST Criminal Justice SONA website.